SystemsApproach/private5g/software/gnb.rst

    your server also be configured to forward IP packets on to the Internet.

-.. admonition:: Troubleshooting Hint
+.. sidebar:: Troubleshooting Hint

   For the SERCOMM gNB, if you elect to enable GPS, then ``Setting > Sync_Settings > Sync_Mode`` should be set to ``TIME``.
 With GPS and PTP disabled, ``Setting > Sync_Settings > Sync_Mode`` should be set to ``FREE_RUNNING``.

-.. admonition:: Troubleshooting Hint
+.. sidebar:: Troubleshooting Hint

   For the SERCOMM gNB, we recommend the following when the gNB's addresses is acquired via DHCP, assuming that address is unlikely to